tomkolron/hof/README.md

-In the config file you can specify if you want the program to reconnect your vpn server every couple requests, this can shorten the time that it takes to fetch a large chunk of domains from the same server, this is the default config file:
+In the config file you can specify if you want the program to reconnect your vpn server every few requests, this can shorten the time that it takes to fetch a large chunk of domains from the same server, this is the default config file:
 ```
 {